 Look at your website now.
 Is that the first impression you want to give a prospect?

-Here’s what the difference of poor and good visual design can look like next to each other:
+Here’s what the difference between poor and good visual design can look like next to each other:

 - Book an appointment